sk-9/sk-9.github.io/_posts/2019-10-23-privacy--markerprivacyen.markdown

 author: Sephiroth
 ---

-We don't collect any data of you

-All you data stored in your iCloud.
-You can delete all of it by youself in your iCloud setting.
+All data, you saved in this app, saved in you iCloud.
+You can delete it by youself in your iCloud setting.

-So you can feel relieved to use this app that no personal data would used by any one else.
+If you disable iCloud to this App. all data would be saved locally.
+If you delete App, the data would be lost.
+So, we recommend don't disable iCould to this App, which can keep your data safe.